top of page

 • Elira Bregu

-• 2 min read
+• 3 min read

 A true leader is not defined by their title, power, or accolades—but by their grace.
 Leadership, at its core, is the art of guiding others, helping them acquire the skills, knowledge, and confidence they need to succeed.
 The most gracious of leaders lift others not to secure their own legacy, but to ensure the growth of those they mentor.
 They understand that leadership is not a ladder to climb alone but a torch to be passed on, lighting the way for others to rise.

 When a follower falters, a true leader extends a hand—not to judge or punish, but to uplift.
-Because the journey to becoming a great leader is paved with failures, growth, and second chances.
+The journey to becoming a great leader is paved with failures, growth, and second chances.
 Every stumble is a lesson, and every helping hand is an opportunity to move closer to the destination: not just success, but transformation.

 But what happens when a leader fears your growth?
 When instead of lifting you up, they silently hope you stay down?
 When fear, insecurity, or jealousy replace grace?